tbeauchemin-ms/public_scripts/Test-BlobContainerBackups/README.md

-# Test-BlobContainerBackups.ps1
+# Test-BlobContainerBackups

-The `Test-BlobContainerBackups.ps1` script checks whether blob containers in your Azure Storage Accounts are protected by Azure Backup.
+The `Test-BlobContainerBackups` script checks whether blob containers in your Azure Storage Accounts are protected by Azure Backup.
 It provides a summary of protected and unprotected containers across all storage accounts in your current Azure context.

 ## Features